Ames True Temper

-Ames True Temper is a multinational corporation headquartered in Camp Hill, Pennsylvania, USA.
-It is a wholly owned subsidiary of Griffon Corporation.
+Ames True Temper, Inc. is a multinational corporation headquartered in Camp Hill, Pennsylvania, U.S. It is a wholly owned subsidiary of Griffon Corporation.
 Ames True Temper specializes in the manufacture of non-powered lawn and garden products.
-Their manufacturing plant is located in Harrisburg, Pennsylvania, and produces 85% of the wheelbarrows in the United States and Canada producing 1.7 million wheelbarrows each year.
-The Harrisburg plant has been in continual operation since 1876.
+Its manufacturing plant was located in Harrisburg, Pennsylvania, and produced 85% of the wheelbarrows in the United States and Canada making 1.7 million wheelbarrows each year, until Griffon decided to outsource production to China.
+The Harrisburg plant had been in continual operation since 1876.